Research Resilience Initiatives

 Purpose:

-The purpose of this funding track is to preserve and enhance select at-risk institutional capabilities that are essential to the research and education missions of the University of Maryland AND to provide temporary funding to enable select institutional initiatives to prepare and pivot to new and sustainable sources of funding.
+The purpose of this funding track is to preserve and enhance select at-risk institutional capabilities that are essential to the research and education missions of the University of Maryland AND to provide temporary funding to enable select institutional initiatives to pivot to new and sustainable sources of funding.

 Criteria for Submissions: